-Higher consumption of Yogurt and cheese reduces risk of heart attack and stroke, finds a new study.
+Higher consumption of Yogurt and cheese reduces risk of heart attack and stroke

 The findings from a population-based study suggest an inverse association between total fermented dairy intake and cardiovascular disease CVD risks such as stroke and heart attack, which may partly be accounted for by other dietary components.
 The study appeared in the Journal of Nutrition.